ShipSoft/FairShip/field/README.md

-that all use the same field map, but the magnets have different global positions and orientations in the geometry, then we only need to define one field map, with zero offsets and angles, using a binning that ensures that the map is centred and aligned along the local co-ordinate axes of the magnet shape.
+that all use the same field map, but the magnets have different global positions and orientations in the geometry, then we only need to define one field map, with zero offsets and angles, using a binning that ensures that the map is centred and aligned along the local coordinate axes of the magnet shape.
 The code will then create lightweight copies of the field map (reusing the binning data) for each of the magnets, displaced and rotated to match their global positions and orientations.
 This occurs when the map name is used in either the Local or Region field-volume definitions described below.
 If the field map